 I do believe deer camp is the place to dry apples because I thoroughly enjoyed it!
 But that could have been because the apples were my only real responsibility during those days.

-Come back tomorrow and I'll show you what I did with the peelings and cores.
+Go here to see what I did with the peelings and cores.